 Arkadi, the symbol of Cretan will of freedom.

-According to an inscription, the monastery have been founded in the 14th century by a monk named Arkadius and the two-nave monastery church with the most beautiful facade of Crete was completed in 1587.
+According to an inscription, the monastery has been founded in the 14th century by a monk named Arkadius and the two-nave monastery church with the most beautiful facade of Crete was completed in 1587.
 Other – unproven – sources claim it was to have been founded in the 5th century by the Byzantine Emperor Arkadius.

 The monastery has fortress-thick exterior walls.
 Its original church was dedicated to Ayios Konstantinos, but today there are only a few ruins left of it.
 The magnificent church, which today can be seen in the interior, was built during the 16th century on the place of the old one in the form of a two-aisled basilica.
 The north aisle is dedicated to the Transfiguration of Christ and the southern part to Ayios Konstantinos and Ayia Eleni.

-It was a completely unequal fight, because among the 924 people inside Arkadi monastery there were only 325 fighters.
+It was a completely unequal fight, because among the 924 people inside Arkadi monastery, there were only 325 fighters.
 Pardon was not to expect, and so the Cretans voted whether they prefer death or capture.

 By evening, 750 Cretans and about twice as many Turks were killed.
 The bones of many of the dead are now in an open tomb opposite the entrance of the Arkadi Monastery and still could be seen on many parts of the building the tracks and margins of the struggle.